facebookresearch/StarSpace/README.md

 ## Utility Functions

-We also provide a few utitliy functions for StarSpace:
+We also provide a few utility functions for StarSpace:
 ### Nearest Neighbor Queries

 A simple way to check the quality of a trained embedding model is to inspect nearest neighbors of entities.
 To build and use this utility function, run the following commands: